vtex-apps/io-documentation/docs/en/Concepts/edition-app.md

 It's important to be aware that, despite the inherited apps - such as the ones from the `vtex` Editions, an Edition App can only contain apps exclusively developed by the same account responsible for the development of that Edition.

-Also, keep in mind that, once exported, the apps and configurations that an Edition App includes cannot be changed by the sponsored accounts that had it installed.
-That means that only the Sponsor Account is authorized to perform modifications in the apps exported by its Edition App, but requiring, in the following, a new release of its Edition.
+Keep in mind that Sponsored Accounts cannot change the apps and configurations installed through an Edition App.
+Only the Sponsor Account is authorized to do that, by releasing a new version of its Edition App and requiring it to be reinstalled.

 Summing up, by encapsulating all the necessary settings, policies, back-, and front-end apps, an Edition App provides all the essential functionalities to set up one desired environment.